Skip to content

 With the UDP header, instead of assigning a single (fixed) value for the header fields, assign multiple values.

-You can achieve this in snappi by using increment, decrement, and list patterns.
+You can achieve this in snappi by using increment

 # set incrementing port numbers as source UDP ports